Former Man Utd midfielder Fellaini tests positive for coronavirus in China | Goal.com

 Former Man Utd midfielder Fellaini tests positive for coronavirus in China

-Marouane Fellaini has tested positive for coronavirus in the Chinese province of Jinan, their health department has confirmed.
+Marouane Fellaini has tested positive for coronavirus in the Chinese province of Jinan, according to a local health department.

 The former Everton and Manchester United player is currently lining up for Chinese Super League (CSL) side Shandong Luneng and arrived by train in Jinan on March 20 when the positive test was taken.